ferasboulala/auto-score/README.md

 ## Modules
 auto-score is made up of modules that each accomplish one specific task :

-1. `as::staff` : The input image is then scanned for staff line detection.
+1. `as::staff` : The input image is scanned for staff line detection.
 The output is staff line positions.
 (ZOOM in to see staff identification)

 <p align="center">
 <img src=pictures/computer_generated.png width="250" height="350">